When should I arrive for my appointment?

 How is the doctor-patient relationship different here, compared to other hospitals or clinics?

 We believe that our staff members are leaders in providing patient-focused care.
 We take the time to listen to patients’ concerns and address any questions they may have.
 We value all of our patients and appreciate the long-lasting relationships we create with them.
+We also with you and respect your wishes so you are both comfortable and confident in the care you receive.

 How will I pay for my care?